 If you own a flat, another person or company probably owns the freehold of the whole building and is responsible for structural repairs and collecting service charges.
 Their details should be on your lease.
 If you don't have this information, ask the solicitor who did the legal work when you bought your home.

 Your freeholder could be a council or other public authority.
-Read more about making a complaint about a council.

 If your freeholder is a housing association, find out about complaints about housing associations